5 Common Injuries that are Completely Preventable

 While true accidents do occur, more often people are injured in situations that were completely preventable.
 These incidents are often based on a person or corporation’s decision to act without exercising caution or reasonable care to prevent causing harm to another.

-The dedicated Phoenix personal injury lawyers at the Phillips Law Group have represented many people injured in a variety of accidents caused by negligence.
+The dedicated Tempe personal injury lawyers at the Phillips Law Group have represented many people injured in a variety of accidents caused by negligence.
 Below, we discuss examples of the five most common preventable personal injury accidents.

 1. Car Accidents